ganeshrs1984/Spring-JPA-Multiple-Datasources/README.md

 # Interesting points to look

   To connect to two databases we need to manually configure a DataSource -> EntityManagerFactory -> and JpaTransactionManager.
-This is done in CustomerConfig and OrderConfig.
+This is done in ProfileDatasourceJPAConfig and TechDatasourceJPAConfig.

-    # Datasource Config
-     ProfileDatasourceJPAConfig.java
-     TechDatasourceJPAConfig.java